ASI’s Board of Directors

 Jan Boekelman, Treasurer, Chimbo Foundation

-Dr Sasha Courville, Head of Social Innovation, National Australia Bank
+Dr Sasha Courville, Executive, Social Impact, National Australia Bank

 Sasha is the Head of Social Innovation at National Australia Bank.
 She was previously the Executive Director of the ISEAL Alliance from 2005-2012, and has been a member of the Board of Directors and Treasurer for Water Stewardship Australia.
 She brings expertise in next generation sustainability standards systems and online information platforms and tools to enhance access to information about standards, and extensive experience in strategy, multi-stakeholder engagement, natural capital and ecosystems services frameworks and shared value initiative design.